Bdthomson/token-counter/README.md

    chmod +x token-counter-*
    ```
 4. Optionally move it to a directory in your PATH and rename it to just `token-counter`
+5. If you're on MacOS and you try running this, you'll get an error saying the app isn't sign.
+You can quarantine the app with `xattr -d com.apple.quarantine /usr/local/bin/token-counter` and then run it again.
+Or you can follow the instructions below to build the binary yourself.

 ### From Source